 Again in 2014, Andrea Morucchio also participated in a group photography show on the theme of urban images in dialogue with contemporaneity.
 The show IMmAGINE, at the Michela Rizzo Gallery in Venice, brings together the viewpoints of several important photographers who investigate the landscape and contemporary architecture.
 Hamish Fulton, Mauro Ghiglione, Francesco Jodice and Andrea Morucchio show their personal visual journeys which wind their ways through places of their daily lives that move on to an exploration of the reality of environmental and industrial landscapes.In this show, Morucchio conducts his itinerary in the outskirts and “no-progress” areas of the city, in order to see the actual state of abandonment of the land personally.
 The perspective that the artist uses to record these places does not start from seductive aesthetics of the image, but rather, he tries to go beyond this, for a vertical point of view, in an attempt to travel through the obstacles of reality and move beyond, towards a more open and freer horizon.
 His photographs are incisive tools of research that distinguish, clarify, contrast and establish relationships and that plumb the depths of reality.

-In the “diagnosis” of a journey, the installation of June 06 to November 22, 2015 at Palazzo Mocenigno Museum must be added.
-In concomitance with the 56th International Exhibition of Art at the Venice Biennial, Andrea Morucchio presented his work The Rape of Venice, a project produced by MAVIVE Parfums for MUVE Contemporaneo.
+In concomitance with the 56th International Exhibition of Art at the Venice Biennial, Andrea Morucchio presented his work The Rape of Venice, at Palazzo Mocenigno Museum, a project for MUVE Contemporaneo.
 Here the artist returns to the the language of a multimedial and sensorial installation to make the public aware of the subject of protecting Venice.
 In one of the Museum’s rooms, renamed the White Room, Morucchio laid out a carpet made from the reproduction of scattered pieces of the mosaics present in the Basilica of Saint Mark.
 An environment of sound is created from underwater sounds mixed together with the noise of swimmers crossing the Canal Grande, while headlines from the international press that denounce the situation of the city’s visible urban decay appear on the screen.

 This is certainly a socio-political work that aims at criticizing the problems of Venice concerning the overcrowded conditions caused by the presence of tourists and the consequent decay that ensues.
 The sensorial journey that the artist proposes within the artificial reality of this reconstruction provokes a momentary sense of loss and a visual change that determines a conscientious awareness of the extremely alarming conditions.
 All of the spectator’s five senses come into play from a series of perceptions that change the focus of attention and make it veer off into a precarious state of balance oscillating between shock and hope.
 The scent of frozen algae – “a sensation of supreme bliss” and a “synonym of happiness” according to the writer Joseph Brodsky – that envelops the room is the key to an alchemical cleaning process that aims at re-establishing the climate provoked by the negativity of the images on the screen.
 In his ethical journey, Morucchio also takes up the theme of immigration with the same poetical philosophy and signs that have always distinguished his work.
 It is in Red Track, (2016) the 2003 performance created in Puglia where the artist explores the suffering of those who are forced to leave their native land.
 The events are narrated in an emblematic video that Morucchio put together with a gaze directed at the drama of the situation, without any type of mediation and always with a poetically poignant tension that brings the individual to the foreground.
 A man of colour is filmed walking under sun while carrying a sack of jute that leaves a line of red earth, therby marking out his path.